salwad-basha-shaik/mlops-vcs-sep-demo-1/ml-packaging-and-pytest/readme.md

    ```

 3. **Run the Configuration and Application**
-   Navigate to the `ml-packaging` folder and execute the following steps:
+   Navigate to the `ml-packaging-and-pytest` folder and execute the following steps:

    - **Step 1**: Run the configuration script.